What is software citation?

 Why does software citation matter?

-Proper software citation supports the integrity of research and ensures that software developers receive appropriate acknowledgment for their contributions.
+Proper software citation supports the integrity of research and ensures that software developers receive appropriate acknowledgement for their contributions.
 It ensures that future researchers can use the exact version of the software to replicate results and encourages continued development and maintenance of research software if it is important for research.
 It helps with impact measurement as it enables tracking the impact of software in research through citation metrics.
 Finally, acknowledging software use is part of good research (ethical and professional) practice.

 Solution